devk232/CodeSnippets/README.md

 # Data-Structures-And-Algorithms

-This repository contains C++ implementation of basic Algorithms
+This repository contains C++ implementation of basic Algorithms.